 Tell Us About Your Dancing Techniques.

 My main focus is on classical ballet in the Vaganova method.
-I have also been fortunate enough to study Horton modern and some contemporary dance.
+Additionally, I have been fortunate to study Horton modern and some contemporary dance.

 What other dancers and performers do you like?

-I love to watch many dancers that attend Dance Theatre of Harlem such as Ingrid Silva, Alison Stroming, Francis Lawrence, Nicholas Rose and Da’Von Daone.
-I also enjoy watching Misty Copeland and Michaela DePrince, Adiarys Almeida and Jeffrey Cirio.
-I really like to watch my friends perform too.
+I love to watch dancers from Dance Theatre of Harlem such as Ingrid Silva, Alison Stroming, Francis Lawrence, Nicholas Rose and Da’Von Daone.
+Also, I enjoy watching Misty Copeland, Michaela DePrince, Adiarys Almeida and Jeffrey Cirio.
+Furthermore, I like to watch my friends dance too.